 Nea Kavala - Transit Accommodation center is located approximately 23 km from Idomeni.
-According to police reports, as of 23 March an estimated 3,515 migrants and refugees were hosted at the camp.
-The camp's capacity is estimated at 4,800, with 600 tents of different sizes designed to accommodate up to eight people each.
-The majority of the migrants and refugees are Syrians and Iraqis.
+According to police reports, as of 16 March an estimated 3,513 migrants were hosted at the camp.
+The camp's capacity is estimated at 4,800, with 557 tents of different sizes designed to accommodate up to eight people each.
+The majority of the migrants and refugees are Afghans, Syrians and a few Iraqis.

 Herso (Cherso) - Located approximately 36 km from Idomeni.
-According to police reports, as of 23 March an estimated 3,863 migrants were hosted at the camp.
-The camp's capacity is estimated at 4,000, with 600 tents designed to accommodate eight people each.
-The majority of the migrants and refugees are Syrians and Iraqis.
+According to police reports, as of 16 March an estimated 3,806 migrants were hosted at the camp.
+The camp's capacity is estimated at 4,000, with 500 tents designed to accommodate eight people each.
+It is planned to increase the capacity up the facility to 8,000.
+The majority of the migrants and refugees are Afghanis, Syrians and a few Iraqis.

-EKO Gas Station - Located around 20km from Idomeni.
-As of 23 March, 1,250 migrants and refugees are staying there.
+Polikastro (Gas Station) - Located around 20km from Idomeni.
+As of 16 March, 1,100 migrants and refugees are staying there.
 Few tents have been settled.